jjvanzon/JJs-Reference-Architecture/patterns.md

 But you could also `override` `VisitPartyBase` instead, where you wish to handle both `Parties` the same way.

-The `VisitPartyPolymorphic` method is best used to switch between different types.
+The `VisitPartyPolymorphic` method is best used for switching between different types.
 It might not be the first choice for `overriding`.
 However, it's still the best method to *call*, as it ensures that all specialized `Visit` methods are called.

 You need all those methods delegating in the right order, for the visitation to happen correctly.